Отслеживание прогресса доступно только для участников Premium!

 icon_left

 John Barton was a weaver and lived with his family in Manchester.
 He had a daughter, Mary, and a son.
-The boy was not strong and died in his childhood.
-John Barton was out of work at that time and could not buy good food for the child.
-John Barton’s wife did not live long after the boy’s death.
+The boy was not strong and died when he was a child.
+John Barton was out of work at that time and could not buy good food for the boy.
+John's wife died soon after the boy.

 Years passed.
-Mary Barton worked now as a dressmaker and helped her father.
+Mary Barton worked as a dressmaker and helped her father.
 John Barton was an active member of the Trade Union.
-One evening Mary was coming home after work with her friend Margaret.
+One evening Mary was coming home from work with her friend Margaret.

-The girls saw many people running in the street, they heard people said that Carson’s mill was on fire.
+The girls saw many people running in the street.
+They heard that Carson’s mill was on fire.
 The girls ran to see the fire.
-On their way they met John Barton and told him about the fire.
-Barton said that Carson would not be sorry.
+On the way, they met John Barton and told him about the fire.
+John said that Carson would not be sorry.
 The mill was insured and the machines were very old.

-When the girls came to the mill the building was on fire.
-Suddenly the people saw two men at the window of the fourth floor.
-They could not get down as the wooden staircase was on fire.
-One of the men was George Wilson, her father’s friend.
-In the windows of the house opposite to the mill Jim Wilson and a fireman were pushing a long ladder across the narrow street into the window of the mill.
+At the mill, people saw two men on the fourth floor.
+They could not get down because the wooden staircase was on fire.
+One of the men was George Wilson, a friend of John Barton.
+Across the street, Jim Wilson and a fireman were holding a long ladder to help them.

-John Barton was right when he said the Carsons would not be sorry that the fire had destroyed the mill.
-The millowners decided to buy new machines for the mill.
-The reconstruction would take a long time and meanwhile many workers were out of work and their families had no money to buy food.
-Some mills shortened the hours of work, others stopped work.
+John Barton was right: Carson would not be sorry that the mill was damaged.
+The millowners decided to buy new machines.
+This took a long time, and many workers were out of work.
+Families had little money to buy food.
+Some mills shortened work hours, others stopped work.
 Barton worked short hours.
 Wilson had no work.

-The millowners in Manchester paid low wages to workmen.
-People asked the millowners to raise the wages and stopped their work.
+Millowners in Manchester paid low wages.
+People asked them to raise wages.
+Some workers stopped working.
 There was a strike in the factories and mills.
-John Barton was at the head of this strike for he had a talent for organizing people.
-Many Trade Unions supported the Manchester weavers with money.
+John Barton helped organize the strike.
+Many Trade Unions gave money to support the Manchester weavers.

 The prices of food grew higher.
-There were families who had nothing to eat for many days.
-The workers thought that the government did not know of their sufferings.
-They decided to go to Parliament.
+Some families had nothing to eat.
+The workers thought the government did not know about their problems.
+They decided to send a petition to Parliament.

-In 1839 a petition was written and signed by thousands of workers.
-They asked Parliament to hear their delegates.
+In 1839, thousands of workers signed the petition.
+They asked Parliament to hear their representatives.
 John Barton was one of the delegates.
-His friends came to his house in the evening and asked him to tell the Parliament about the children who had no clothes to go to school, about people lying down to die in the street.
+His friends asked him to tell Parliament about children who had no clothes for school and people who were very poor.

-The next day the Manchester delegates left for London.
-In London they walked in a procession carrying the Charter in a big box.
-The delegates were slowly walking along the streets.
+The next day, the Manchester delegates went to London.
+They walked slowly in the streets carrying the petition in a big box.
 Their faces were thin and pale.
-Their clothes were ragged.
+Their clothes were old and torn.

-When they got into the street near the Queen’s palace the policemen pushed them back and did not let them cross the street.
-They struck people with sticks.
+Near the Queen’s palace, the police did not let them pass.
 The delegates could not get to the Houses of Parliament.
-They came back to their homes and did not hope any more to get help from the Government.
+They went back home and had little hope of getting help from the government.

 Поделиться: